Josef-Friedrich/check_unattended_upgrades/README.md

  -m, --mail
 	Check if the configuration 'Unattended-Upgrade::Mail' is set properly.
  -n, --dry-run
 	Check if 'unattended-upgrades --dry-run' is working.
+Warning: If you use this option the performance data last_ago is always 0 or near to 0.
  -p, --repo
 	Check if 'Unattended-upgrades' is configured to include the specified custom repository.